 11 Signs Your Mom Might Have Jealousy Issues & How To Deal With It

-For all the ways mother-daughter relationships are absolutely wonderful, they often come with their fair share of problems and dramas.
-Both sides certainly contribute to these issues, but it's also not uncommon for mothers to be narcissistic and self-centered, absent and cold, or even completely jealous of their daughters.
+For all the ways mother-daughter relationships are absolutely wonderful, they can come with their fair share of problems and dramas, too.
+Both sides certainly contribute to these issues.
+But it's also possible for moms to be narcissistic and self-centered, absent and cold, or even completely jealous of their daughters.

-While that last one may sound strange (I mean, how can a mom be jealous of her very own daughter?), it actually makes a lot of sense when you think about it.
-"It can be difficult to cope with providing your children with opportunities you didn’t get to experience while growing up," relationship expert Weena Cullins, LMFT, tells Bustle.
+While that last one may sound strange (I mean, how could a mom be jealous of her very own daughter?), there are several reasons why this can occur.
+For one, "it can be difficult to cope with providing your children with opportunities you didn’t get to experience while growing up," relationship expert Weena Cullins, LMFT, tells Bustle.
 "Some moms find it hard to be cheerful givers.
 They allow feelings of jealousy to linger instead of focusing on ways to improve their current life or be content in the developmental life stage they are in."

 When you look at it that way, a jealous mom sounds a lot less strange, and much more deserving of compassion.
-That's why, if you think your mom has jealousy issues, it's important to be as understanding as possible.
+That's why, if you think your mom has jealousy issues, it can help to be as understanding as possible.
 "Learn to see your mom as a person with flaws and feelings," Cullins says.
 "This is usually a more difficult task until we become older.
 However, exploring how your mom might be impacted by your growth and development as a woman can foster a level of compassion and empathy that can help you stay connected to her."
-Read on for some signs that jealousy may be at the root of your mother-daughter issues, as well as what you can do about it.
+Read on for a few signs jealousy may be at the root of your mother-daughter issues, as well as what you can do about it.

 1. Your Mom Always Tries To Steal The Spotlight